huanghsheng/HIFF/README.md

 ## Usage Guide

-Data can be accessed via the following methods:
+Data and the pretrained weights of the model can be accessed via the following methods:
 Baidu Netdisk Link: https://pan.baidu.com/s/1W741HDfeiR9be7PXzF5zng?pwd=0zp9 Access Code: 0zp9